-Text of the Anti-Racism Covenant: A Covenant to Root Out Racism
+Anti-Racism Covenant: A Covenant to Root Out Racism

 “Those who say, “I love God,” and hate their brothers or sisters, are liars; for those who do not love a brother or sister whom they have seen, cannot love God whom they have not seen.” -1 John 4:20

 The sin of racism disrupts the harmony and oneness that God intends for humanity.
 Racism is dangerous, divisive, and damaging.
 Racism purports that some are deserving of dignity over others and disregards the image and likeness of God found in every human being.
 We are created in the image of God; therefore, to engage in racism of any form is to refuse to acknowledge the image of God in the other and the stranger.
 The fact that we were created in the image of God should remind us that each person is a living expression of God that must be respected, preserved, and never dishonored.